yootech123/CYBERSECURITY-ETHICALHACKING/README.md

 Web application vulnerabilities scanner

 This script is designed to scan a given website for two common types of web application vulnerabilities: SQL Injection (SQLi) and Cross-Site Scripting (XSS).
 It checks whether the website is susceptible to these attacks and reports back if any vulnerabilities are found.
 Key Components

- * Libraries Used:*
+# Libraries Used #

+Requests:
-        requests: This library is used to make HTTP requests to the website.
+			This library is used to make HTTP requests to the website.

+BeautifulSoup:

-        BeautifulSoup: This library helps parse HTML content, making it easier to extract information from web pages.
+			This library helps parse HTML content, making it easier to extract information from web pages.

-    SQL Injection Payloads: These are specially crafted strings that are used to test whether the website is vulnerable to SQL Injection.
+SQL Injection Payloads:

+			These are specially crafted strings that are used to test whether the website is vulnerable to SQL Injection.
 Examples include:

     xss_payloads = ['<script>alert(1)</script>', '<img src="x" onerror="alert(1)">', '<svg/onload=alert(1)>']

 Functions

-* check_sql_injection(url, params) *
+# check_sql_injection(url, params) #

 This function takes a URL and a list of parameters to test.

 It iterates over each parameter and each SQL injection payload, modifying the URL to include the payload.

 It then sends a request to the modified URL and checks the response for signs of SQL Injection vulnerability (like "error" or "warning" messages).

 If it detects a vulnerability, it prints a message and returns True.

-* check_xss(url, params) *
+# check_xss(url, params) #

 This function works similarly to the SQL injection checker but for XSS vulnerabilities.

 It iterates over each parameter and each XSS payload, modifying the URL to include the payload.

 It sends a request to the modified URL and checks if the payload appears in the response.

 If it detects a vulnerability, it prints a message and returns True.

-*  scan_url(url) *
+#  scan_url(url) #

 This function is the main scanning function.

 It sends a request to the given URL and checks if the page can be fetched successfully.

 It then parses the HTML content using BeautifulSoup to find all forms on the page and extract the parameters.

 It calls the SQL injection and XSS checking functions with the extracted parameters.

 It prints whether any vulnerabilities were found.

-* Main Function:*
+# Main Function #

 This part of the script prompts the user to enter a URL to scan.

 It validates the URL to ensure it starts with "http://" or "https://".

 It calls the scan_url function to start the scanning process**

 # Output of Task 2